Kat’s 2026 Book List

 Kin, by Tayari Jones, is the third book I’ve read by Jones, and I’ve enjoyed all of them.
 This one features two young, motherless black women in the mid-20th century.
 Both in their own way are in quest of a mother or mother figure.
 I was completely engaged.

 The Long Blue Goodbye, by John D. McDonald.
 I quickly made good on my vow to pay homage to my dad by reading a John D. McDonald novel.
-This was the first in his nine Travis McGee series, all with a color in their titles.
+This was the first in his nine-book Travis McGee series, all with a color in their titles.
 I can see why my dad liked the books; they’re lively and well-written.
 Private detective McGee is very popular with the ladies, and I was a little surprised at the amount of sex.
 The book was written in 1964, and the swinging 60s hadn’t quite come to fruition at that point.
 McDonald writes about it pretty obliquely, not even approaching soft porn.
 As I do with many stories of this type, I had trouble visualizing the action scenes.
 The story revolves around stolen money and the charismatic but nasty guy who hid it inside driveway statuary.
-The book was perfectly fine, but I don’t feel a need to read anymore McDonald.
+The book was perfectly fine, but I don’t feel a need to read any more McDonald.

 Sorry, the comment form is closed at this time.